-We’ve talked about how a $9,000 handbag might be a bit much for an intern — but Reader E wonders when in your career women can buy expensive briefcases and work totes.
+We’ve talked about how a $9,000 handbag might be a bit much for an intern — but Reader E, a young woman lawyer, wonders when in your career women can buy an expensive briefcase or work totes.
 How soon is too soon?

 But I think there are other important differences between Reader E and the Birkin-toting intern:

 She’s already got the job.
 If her bag purchase is noticed around the office, it will be with nods of approval — she’s noted what is appropriate and she is investing in her wardrobe to bring it up to the standards of that office.
 (Of course, you can also buy work-appropriate totes for much less than that — check out our last round-up.)